Skip to content

 A man and woman are jogging in a park, smiling and holding a water bottle.

 You step onto the field, the pace picks up, and suddenly everything moves faster than expected.
-In that moment, strength and speed help, but how you see and process the game makes the difference.
+In that moment, strength and speed help, but how you see and respond to the game makes the difference.

 At EyeZone Nevada in Reno, care goes beyond clarity.
-The focus is on how your eyes and brain work together when the pace of play increases.
+The focus is on how your eyes guide movement and help your body respond at the right time.
+In sports, the eyes lead the body.
+What you see determines how and when you move.
 For parents, these visual skills often shape how consistently a young athlete performs and how confident they feel during competition.

 What Coaches Notice Beyond Stats in Athletes

-Coaches may discuss stats, but during live play, they watch something else entirely: how you react.
+Coaches may discuss stats, but during live play, they focus on how athletes react in real time.

 They notice moments like: